 Instructor/Subject Expert = 50 hrs.

 Course Development Process

 Development begins with a meeting between the course instructor/developer and the Instructional Designer.
 The Instructional Designer will help plan a development schedule, assist with the development, and define the technology or training necessary to complete the development.
-Instructor/developers should plan to spend 25 hours of development time per course credit for a full course development, or 12 hours per credit for redevelopment.
 Courses may be cancelled if the course development is not completed before the semester begins.